 Volunteer News Updates

-🎪 Can you help out at our busy Mayday Farm Festival on May 1st?
+🎪 Can you help out at our busy Mayday Festival on Monday May 1st?

 🌿 Special Opportunity | Horticultural Project Volunteer.

 Mind in Camden need adults with an interest in mental health & gardening to support a great project based at the farm.
 Project Hours: 9.30am – 12.30pm every Monday.
 Call 020 8911 0822 or email firstname.lastname@example.org for a role description and application form.

 Volunteering at the Farm

 We have a fantastic group of adult volunteers who help keep the farm a vibrant grassroots organisation.
 Whether you have time to help with only one event or want to get involved on a weekly basis there is plenty to get stuck into.